MAP Test Language Usage

 Sample 14

-• Topic: Phrases, Clauses, Agreement, Sentences
+• Topic: Sentences

-• Sub-topic: Subjects and predicates
+• Sub-topic: Subjects, predicates, and objects

 • RIT range: 205-209